erikkurcz/notes/day0/morning/spark_notes.md

     * Pushdown: only loads into memory data that matches query pattern

 ### RDD Operations
-* Transformations Create new RDD from existing each time (since RDDs are immutable). **No transforamtions are evaluated until an action is called**
+* Transformations Create new RDD from existing each time (since RDDs are immutable). **No transformations are evaluated until an action is called**
-* Actions: Evaluate the lined-up transformations, gets results
+* Actions: Evaluate the lined-up transformations, get results
 * Be aware: this means you might be like 'wow look how fast it loaded this terabyte of data!'
   * But in reality it hasn't executed the load until you need to do something with that data, such as adding 1 to each element in the Terabyte of data
-  * and *then* the operation takes forever because it's loading in and adding then returning
+  * and *then* the operation takes forever because it's loading in and adding then returning ('forever' being seconds)
 * All of this depends on the DAG of transformations
   * Whenever a node fails, DAG is replicated already so you're good to go
 * Transformations: map, filter, distinct, flatMap